Our content may include links to products from our partners

 All mutual funds have a team of pros and advisers and you, as an investor, should pay them for their services – researching and picking up the best assets and managing the investment portfolio in general.
 Each fund has a management fee and it’s usually a percentage of the total value of the fund.
 The range of management fee is normally between 0.10% and 2%.

 Also known as marketing or 12b-1 fees.
 Distribution fees are charged to cover distribution, service or marketing costs.
-They usually start from 0.25% and reach the maximum of 1% of the fund’s net assets.
+They usually start from 0.25% and reach a maximum of 1% of the fund’s net assets.
 How is this fee calculated?
 It has two parts: marketing and distribution fee, which can amount up to 0.75% (maximum).
-The second part is service fees which can be maximum 0.25%.
+The second part is service fees which can be maximum of 0.25%.

 Sometimes there other operating expenses which we do not categorize as distribution or management fees.
 However, they also contributed to a fund’s operating costs.
 For instance: legal expenses, administrative costs, certain shareholder service expenses, accounting costs, etc.